How to Fire Someone

 A company should also be able to show that the standards are applied consistently.
 For instance, if one employee has excessive absences and receives no disciplinary action but another is fired for the same behavior, a problem can follow as there is clear evidence of favoritism.

-- Another critical point is that the process leading up to termination should be documented in order to protect your company or business from potential lawsuits resulting from an employee's termination.
+- Understand Proper Documentation Practices.
+Another critical point is that the process leading up to termination should be documented in order to protect your company or business from potential lawsuits resulting from an employee's termination.
 Records should clearly show that the employee is aware of their expectations and any counseling or corrective actions implemented.
 Ideally, they would also know the probable outcome if they fail to meet these expectations.

 Many of the actions that you take in regards to documenting the process will protect your company but are also good practice to assure fair treatment of employees.